Silver Line (Washington Metro): Route

+Rolling stock

-Metro's new 7000-series cars were ordered at a price of $3 million per car, 64 of which are for Silver Line service.
+Metro's new 7000-series cars were ordered at a price of $3 million per car,.
+The Dulles Corridor Metrorail Project required 128 new cars: 64 for Phase 1, and another 64 for Phase 2.
+Additional cars were ordered to replace aging 1000-series cars and to accommodate ridership growth.
 The contract was signed on July 2, 2010, for 428 cars.

 Stations

 Stations are listed by their approved names.

 Future

-Wolf Trap station was originally proposed as part of Phase 1 between Spring Hill station and Wiehle-Reston East station, but that station was excluded from the project due to profitability concerns.
+A Wolf Trap station was considered as part of Phase 1 between Spring Hill and Wiehle-Reston East, but that station was excluded from the project due to cost effectiveness concerns.